-Diluted earnings per share for the year ended December 31, 2022 includes the dilutive effect of stock options, RSUs, PSUs, ESPP, the Notes due 2023, the 2025 Warrants, the Notes due 2026 and the Notes due 2028.
-Certain common stock issuable under stock options, RSUs, PSUs, the Notes due 2025, the 2026 Warrants, and the 2028 Warrants have been omitted from the diluted net income per share calculation because including such shares would have been antidilutive.
+Diluted earnings per share for the year ended December 31, 2023 and 2022 includes the dilutive effect of potentially dilutive common shares by application of the treasury stock method for stock options, RSUs, PSUs, ESPP, the 2025 Warrants, and includes potentially dilutive common shares by application of the if-converted method for the Notes due 2023, Notes due 2025, Notes due 2026 and Notes due 2028.
+To the extent these potential common shares are antidilutive, they are excluded from the calculation of diluted net income per share.